PET EXPORTS UK LTD

 c) The rabies vaccination card/certificate (optional but advisable as pets will be vaccinated on arrival if not already done).The vaccination should be given to your pet(s) at least 30 days prior to the flight.
 Do not vaccinate if you are already inside this time window.

-e) All dogs including those resident solely in the UK since birth must have the following blood tests - see DEFRA/AHVLA veterinary notes.
-All blood samples must be taken within 30 days of the flight and sent to AHVLA Weybridge.
+e) All dogs including those resident solely in the UK since birth must have the following blood tests - see DEFRA/APHA veterinary notes.
+All blood samples must be taken within 30 days of the flight and sent to APHA Weybridge.

-The tests below should ideally be submitted separately to AHVLA Weybridge as these must be sent to South Africa
+The two tests immediately below should ideally be on a separate submission form and sent to APHA Weybridge as these must be sent to Australia for testing.

 A blank blood test submission form LSW008 for the vet can be downloaded from AHVLA/APHA Blood Test Submission Form.

-Blood tests and laboratory costs excluding VAT on following two pages: AHVLA Blood Test - Serology and AHVLA Blood Test - Virology, Bacteriology and Parasitology
+Blood tests and laboratory costs excluding VAT on following two pages: AHVLA/APHA Blood Test - Serology and AHVLA/APHA Blood Test - Virology, Bacteriology and Parasitology

 Treatment for dirofilaria (Heartworm) must be given to the dog immediately after the sample is taken and this treatment must be continued for 6 months.
-No drugs are available for the treatment of dirofilaria in South Africa so owner must provide a sufficient supply.
+Apparently no drugs are available for the treatment of dirofilaria in South Africa so owner must provide a sufficient supply and be able to demonstrate this on arrival in South Africa.
 A written declaration from the owner acknowledging this condition is also required.
+Please note package inserts of the product used must be attached to the Export Health Certificate.
+Please see DEFRA Export Health Certificate for further details.

 Pet Exports UK Ltd. Reg.
 Office: 2 Clarendon Road, Ashford, Middlesex TW15 2QE Reg.
 No. 06972937 VAT no. 974 4867 62